Thursday, March 26, 2020

 This will prevent lumps in the gravy.

-and simmer a few minutes.
+and simmer a few minutes until it thickens..

 Served with steamed asparagus,